landfound/todaylover.github.io/_posts/2015-04-28-commandline-pill.md

 1. `du -sk * | sort -n` will sort the folders by size
 2. `strings macho-binaryfile  | grep ASIdentifierManager` check  ASIdentifierManager for apple app submit
+3. `vimdiff file1 file2` diff two file with vimdiff, you can alse use `diff`